isabella232/media-analytics.en-1/help/sdk-implement/track-ads/impl-std-ad-metadata/impl-std-ad-metadata-roku.md

 # Implement standard ad metadata on Roku{#implement-standard-ad-metadata-on-roku}

+## Implemement standard ad metadata

-**Standard ad metadata -** For standard ad metadata, create a dictionary of standard ad metadata key value pairs using the keys for your platform:
+For standard ad metadata, create a dictionary of standard ad metadata key value pairs using the keys for your platform:

 ```
 standardAdMetadata = {}